thomasdeml/kinesis-cli-plugin/README.md

    **Example 2:**

-   Shard metrics query using some another metric and statistic.
+   Shard metrics query using a different metric and statistic.
 Output is sorted by average of datapoints for the shards in descending order.

    `aws kinesis get-shard-metrics --stream-name Test --metric-name WriteProvisionedThroughputExceeded --statistic Sum`